Topic: Know God. Category: Know God

 True identity is found in His identity.

 As a result we have victory over selfish desires and the fear of death.
 With a transformed heart and mind those desires no longer have power to rule and reign in our life.
 This transformation is a daily life journey.
 Since it is the work of His Spirit this transformation brings glory to the Father.

 Furthermore the Apostle Paul testifies that true life is to be finished with religious striving, to trust wholly in the Living God.
 To know God is to trust in Him.
-Know that who He is and what He has done has given us right standing and perfect relationship with God.
+Know that who He is and what He has done has given us right standing and perfect relationship with Him.
 Such a relationship of intimacy and transformation is the surpassing worth of knowing Christ Jesus as Lord.
 One with Him we experience His resurrection power in being transformed in heart and mind of Christ Jesus our Lord.